eccvsubmission/eccv1628/README.md

 # Video-based Road User Intention Recognition
-Repository with the code and road user intention labels (also the subset of the human experiment benchmark) for the ECCV paper #1628
+Repository with the code and road user intention labels (also the subset of the human experiment benchmark) for the ECCV submission #1628

 <img src="figs/ruir.png" style="height: 200px; width:700px;"/>